Wolf (Tyler, the Creator album): Music and lyrics

 Wolf is a concept album that features a continuous story of characters Wolf, Sam and Salem.
 Therapist character Dr. TC makes his last appearance on a Tyler album on the final track "Lone".
 The story presented in Wolf has been said to link to Tyler's two previous projects, with debates occurring on whether Wolf comes chronologically before or after Goblin.

-The opening and title track, "Wolf", begins with piano chords and breathy vocals, and the character Sam appears at the end of the track.
+The opening and title track, "WOLF", begins with piano chords and breathy vocals, and the character, Wolf appears at the end of the track.
 "Answer" features a simple guitar melody over heavy drums.
 On the song, Tyler proclaims his desire to get into contact with his estranged father and also mentions some problems that his friends are going through.
 "Slater" is a song devoted to Tyler's bike, which ends with Frank Ocean speaking the words "You're talking to a fucking bike.
 Loser".
 Kathy Iandoli of Billboard compared "Colossus" to Eminem's 2000 hit, "Stan", stating that Tyler "continuously switches the lyrics from being cutesy fanfare to sexually maniacal".
 Craig Jenkins of Pitchfork describes the track "IFHY" as "a bit of Neptunes worship so adroit that its plinking synths and jazzy chord changes give way to a falsettoed coda from Pharrell himself".
 Jenkins also compared the posse cut "Rusty" to the sound of Wu-Tang Clan, featuring "a lush reimagining of 1990s RZA production".
 "Trashwang" is a trap-influenced posse cut.
 Iandoli compared the sound of the song to the works of rapper Waka Flocka Flame.
+Treehome95 is the most jazz influenced song on the album, with features from Coco O and Erykah Badu.
 The album's final track, "Lone", features Tyler's last therapy session with Dr. TC.
 In the song, Tyler describes the events leading up to his grandmother's death.